 How to avoid the bystander effect in your company

 The office, like any other space, can be a venue for abuse where the bystander effect holds sway, as Elodie’s case shows.
-As such, programmes aimed at preventing workplace bullying and harassment involve a number of key measures.
+As such, programs aimed at preventing workplace bullying and harassment involve a number of key measures.

 Workplace harassment and bullying training